ZhgChg.Li

 Step 1.
 Create a Slack App

-If your organization already has a Slack App with message-sending permissions like chat:write, you can reuse it directly without creating a new one.
+If your organization already has a Slack App with message-sending permissions like chat:write, you can reuse it without creating a new one.

 Go to Slack Apps homepage: